-We spoke with Michaela Bakala, patron of the Top Women of the Czech Republic award, about the twenty years of the project, changes in gender issues over time, and about men.
-"We are on our way, but we are not at the finish line," says Michaela Bakala, as she highlights the upcoming annual Top Women of the Czech Republic full-day conference, which will take place at the end of March and bring inspiration to both business and management.
+We spoke with Michaela Bakala, patron of the TOP Women of the Czech Republic award, about the twenty years of the project, changes in questions of gender equality over time, and about men.
+"We are on our way, but we haven’t reached the finish line yet," says Michaela Bakala, as she highlights the upcoming annual TOP Women of the Czech Republic full-day conference, which will take place at the end of March and bring inspiration to both business and management.

 Do you recall a special person or a particularly memorable year?

-There have been many, but I'll try to name a few of the women from our Hall of who have received lifetime recognition for their work, though most of them continue to work hard.
-Some of the award-winning entrepreneurs include Jiřina Nepalová (founder of the insurance brokererage Renomia, ed.), Jaroslava Valová from Siko, Zuzana Petrofová with her amazing story of piano production, and from the younger generation, Simona Kijonková, who won last year's businesswomen award and has many more plans.
-Their recognition is not just about numbers and job titles—the Top Women jury also considers their broader social impact.
+There have been many, but I'll try to name a few of the women from our Hall of Fame who have been recognized for a lifetime of achievements but continue to work hard.
+Some of the award-winning entrepreneurs include Jiřina Nepalová (founder of the insurance brokerage Renomia, ed.), Jaroslava Valová from Siko, Zuzana Petrofová with her amazing story of piano production, and from the younger generation, Simona Kijonková, who won last year's businesswomen award and has many more plans for the future.
+Their recognition is not just about numbers and job titles—the TOP Women jury also considers their broader social impact.

 What about female managers leading companies they don’t own?

-One name that comes to mind is Libuše Šmuclerová, a multiple award winner who represents a strong woman and leader in the media industry.
+One name that comes to mind is Libuše Šmuclerová, a strong woman and leader in the media industry who has won multiple awards.
 I have personally collaborated on several non-profit projects with Tatiana le Moigne, who is currently taking some time off to decide which direction to pursue next, and I have a long-standing friendship with Katharina Kohlmayer (CFO of KKCG, ed.), whose work has an international reach.
 I have also watched Karolina Topolová grow professionally— hers is a great story.
 She seized her opportunity in the male-dominated automotive environment of AAA Auto, starting as a receptionist and moving up to run the company.